About

 Image courtesy of Fremantle Art Centre and Rebecca Mansell.

 Hayley Millar Baker (b.
-1990) is a distinguished lens-based artist based in Melbourne, Australia.
-Her identity is deeply rooted in her Aboriginality, belonging to the Gunditjmara, Djabwurrung, and Nira-Bulok Taungurung peoples through her maternal lineage, with Anglo-Indian and luso-Brasileiro ancestry on her paternal side.
-This unique blend of cultural influences shapes her worldview and artistic vision, infusing her work with a rich sense of history, identity, and spirituality.
-Her diverse cultural heritage is central to her sense of self, driving her creative exploration and offering a tapestry of perspectives that deeply inform and enhance the themes in her art.
+1990) is a lens-based artist living and working in Melbourne, Australia.
+Her work is deeply influenced by her Aboriginality, belonging to the Gunditjmara, Djabwurrung, and Nira-Bulok Taungurung peoples through her maternal lineage, and Anglo-Indian and Luso-Brasileiro ancestry on her paternal side.
+This union of cultural influences shapes her perspective, grounding her practice in the exploration of Indigenous resilience and the empowerment of ancestral connection.

 Hayley’s work has been prominently featured in many major group and solo exhibitions, both locally and globally.
 These include esteemed institutions such as the National Gallery of Australia (Canberra), MCA Australia (Sydney), Australian Centre for Contemporary Art (ACCA), Australian War Memorial (Canberra), Nasher Museum of Art Duke University (North Carolina, USA), Art Gallery of South Australia (Adelaide), Melbourne Museum (Melbourne), Fremantle Arts Centre (Fremantle), Heide Museum of Modern Art (Melbourne), Chau Chak Wing Museum (Sydney), Al Hamriyah Studios (Sharjah, UAE), Artspace Sydney (Sydney), UQ Art Museum (Brisbane), Gertrude Contemporary (Melbourne), SAMSTAG Museum (Adelaide), MUMA (Melbourne), Salamanca Arts Centre (Hobart), Broken Hill Regional Art Gallery (Broken Hill), Flinders Street Ballroom (Melbourne), Shepparton Art Museum (Shepparton), Ballarat Art Gallery (Ballarat), FUMA Gallery (Adelaide), ACE Open (Adelaide), The Substation (Melbourne), MAMA (Albury), and UNSW Gallery (Sydney).
 Hayley has also received significant commissions from prestigious institutions such as the National Gallery of Australia, Rising Festival, the Australian Centre for Contemporary Art (ACCA), PHOTO2021: International Festival of Photography, the Museum of Contemporary Art Australia (MCA Australia), and the International Ballarat Foto Biennale.

 Hayley has received numerous respected awards and accolades, including the National Photography Prize’s John and Margaret Baker Memorial Fellowship, the Darebin Art Prize, and the Churchie National Emerging Art Prize’s Special Commendation.
-She has also been a finalist in prestigious national awards such as the Art Gallery of South Australia’s Ramsay Art Prize, UNSW’s John Fries Award, the Bowness Photography Prize, Josephine Ulrick and Win Schubert Photography Award, as well as international prizes, including Venice’s Arte Laguna Prize, the Sovereign Asian Art Prize in Hong Kong, and the Vantage Point Sharjah in the UAE.
+She was shortlisted for the Australian Pavilion at the 2026 Venice Biennale with curator Erin Vink and has been a finalist in prestigious national awards such as the Art Gallery of South Australia’s Ramsay Art Prize, UNSW’s John Fries Award, the Bowness Photography Prize, and the Josephine Ulrick and Win Schubert Photography Award.
+Internationally, she has been a finalist in Venice’s Arte Laguna Prize, the Sovereign Asian Art Prize in Hong Kong, and the Vantage Point Sharjah in the UAE.
 Her notable residencies include the DESA Artist-in-Residence, Ubud, Bali; the Gertrude Contemporary studio residency; artist-in-residence, Monash University in Prato, Italy; Photography Fellowship at the State Library of Victoria; and artist-in-residence at The Substation.

-Hayley Millar Baker is represented by Vivien Anderson Gallery in Melbourne, Australia, and Cassandra Bird in Sydney, Australia.
+Hayley Millar Baker is represented by Vivien Anderson Gallery in Melbourne, Australia.